Antonio-III/obsidian-notes/Movies.md

 ### Completed

-Baki Hanma (2021-2023) - Yujiro and Baki shook hands like in predator (Arnold Schawrzenegger meme).
+Baki Hanma (2021~2023) - Yujiro and Baki shook hands like in predator (Arnold Schawrzenegger meme).
 Manga has more to offer but the anime adaptation is probably over.
 	7/10

 Lookism (2022) - Main character and fat Eminem sang together.
 	10/10

 The God of High School (2020) - Wukong (MC) defeats bad guy.
 	7/10

 Death Note (2006~2007) - Absolute Cinema.
 	10/10

-Attack on TItan (2013~2023) - Attack on titans.
+Attack on Titan (2013~2023) - Attack on titans.
 	S1: Female titan captured.
 		9/10
 	S2: Titans are humans.
 Beast Titan speaks.
 		9/10
 	S3: (Exposition dump) Titans are people of a certain race that committed crimes against groups of people.
 		10/10
 	S4, part 1: MC was about to fight Armored Titan and Jaw Titan.
 A buildup to the next part.
 		8/10
 	S4, part 2: Big titans walk on people.
 		7/10
 	S4, part 3: They reached a world without titans; except the place MC was buried in was a place to get titan powers, again; and the cycle continues (Civilizations don't know how to stop killing themselves).
 Cinema.
 		7/10

 ### Incomplete